-Be able to find relevant scientific literature and present current and new hypothesis of molecular pathogenesis leading to disease progression Session 3: Nutrition, aging, and Oxidative stress All learning outcomes from the curriculum, as also stated in session 2, will be addressed in this session Lecture Torben Moos, HST Will be dad eeee in the eeee in Seminar (Student presentation, Discussion and Journal club) Annette Burkhart Larsen Session 4: All learning outcomes from the Cancer pathogenesis curriculum, as also stated in session 2, will be addressed in this session Lecture Kasper Bendix Johnsen, DTU Copenhagen Seminar (Student presentation, Discussion and Journal club) Annette Burkhart Larsen Session 5: CNS diseases, like All learning outcomes from the CNS disease like Multiple Sclerosis, ALS and Parkinson curriculum, as also stated in session 2, will be addressed in this session Lecture John Nieland, HST Seminar (Student presentation, Discussion and Journal club) Annette Burkhart Larsen Session 6: CNS pathogenesis: All learning outcomes from the Neurodegeneration and/or curriculum, as also stated in session 2, Vascular disorders will be addressed in this session Lecture Maj Schneider Thomsen, HST Seminar (Student presentation, Discussion and Journal club) Annette Burkhart Larsen Session 7: CNS pathogenesis: psychological diseases All learning outcomes from the curriculum, as also stated in session 2, will be addressed in this session Lecture Ove Wiborg, HST Will DO addi 0330d iii tiil3 30331011 Seminar (Student presentation, Discussion and Journal club) Annette Burkhart Larsen Session 8: Genetic disorders All learning outcomes from the Lecture Annette Burkhart Larsen curriculum, as also stated in session 2, will be addressed in this session Seminar (Student presentation, Discussion and Journal club) Annette Burkhart Larsen Session 9: Endocrinology and osteoporosis All learning outcomes from the curriculum, as also stated in session 2, will be addressed in this session Lecture Peter Vestergaard, klinisk institut Will 50 addi0330d iii tiil3 36331011 Seminar (Student presentation, Discussion and Annette Burkhart Larsen
+Session 4: Wound Healing Lecture Seminar (Student presentation, Simone Riis Porsborg, HST Annette Burkhart Larsen, Apply knowledge of molecular methods, and how these are used in scientific research to obtain new knowledge and hypotheses of disease pathogenesis.
+Be able to facilitate a scientific discussion based on presentations and scientific literature.
+Synthesize a deeper knowledge about how common diseases arise and be able to suggest likely targets for therapy based on current research hypothesis within disease pathogenesis.
+Be able to reflect critically on research literature.
+Be able to facilitate a scientific discussion based on presentations and scientific literature.
+Be able to find relevant scientific literature and present current and new hypothesis of molecular pathogenesis leading to disease progression All learning outcomes from the curriculum, as also stated in session 3, will be addressed in this session Discussion and Journal club) Session 5: CNS diseases, like HST All learning outcomes from the CNS disease like Multiple Sclerosis, ALS and Parkinson curriculum, as also stated in session 3, will be addressed in this session Lecture John Nieland, HST Seminar (Student presentation, Discussion and Journal club) Annette Burkhart Larsen, HST Session 6: CNS Pathogenesis II: Psychological diseases Lecture Ove Wiborg, HST All learning outcomes from the curriculum, as also stated in session 3, will be addressed in this session Seminar (Student presentation, Discussion and Journal club) Annette Burkhart Larsen, HST Session 7: Rare Diseases: Lecture All learning outcomes from the curriculum, as also stated in session 3 will be addressed in this session Seminar (Student presentation, Discussion and Journal club)

-Journal club)